Carmelsoft/EthereumDAppforSupplyChainMngmt/README.md

     ```
     truffle compile
     ```
 Everything should successfully compile.

-7. Next, migrate it locally (using Ganache) so you can test
+7. Next, migrate the smart contract locally (to Ganache) so you can test it
 	```
     truffle migrate --reset
     ```